Laurene Powell Jobs: Career

 Before business school, Powell Jobs worked for Merrill Lynch Asset Management and spent three years at Goldman Sachs as a fixed-income trading strategist.
 In the 1990s, after her MBA, Powell Jobs co-founded Terravera, a natural foods company that sold to retailers throughout Northern California.

 In 2011, Powell Jobs founded Emerson Collective, a company that invests in entrepreneurs and innovators working in education and immigration reform, media, journalism and conservation using a combination of venture investing and philanthropy.
 In an interview with the Financial Times in June 2025, Powell Jobs said the company "invests in entrepreneurs and innovators driven by purpose and a sense of possibility".
 Through Emerson, Powell Jobs owns The Atlantic.

 In 2013, Powell Jobs was an investor in Ozy Media and resigned from the board in 2017.

-In 2017, Powell Jobs purchased a 20 per cent stake in Monumental Sports & Entertainment, which owns the NBA's Washington Wizards, NHL's Washington Capitals, and Capital One Arena.
+In 2017, Powell Jobs purchased a 20 percent stake in Monumental Sports & Entertainment (MSE), which owns the NBA's Washington Wizards, NHL's Washington Capitals and Capital One Arena.
 She was the second-largest shareholder behind chairman Ted Leonsis.
+In December 2025, MSE announced that Powell Jobs had divested her stake in the company.

 As of 2023, she is an investor in California Forever, a company building a planned sustainable city in Solano County, California.
 The project has purchased over 66,000 acres in Solano County with the goal of bringing good paying jobs, new energy infrastructure, new homes, walkable neighborhoods, parks and cultural venues.

 In May 2025, Chiba Institute of Technology conferred an honorary doctorate to Powell Jobs along with Jigme Khesar Namgyel Wangchuck and Reid Hoffman in recognition of their contributions to society.

 In March 2025, Daniel Lurie, Mayor of San Francisco, appointed Powell Jobs as co-chair of 'The Partnership for San Francisco' alongside Ruth Porat.